Fun Ways to Quickly Improve Kids’ Writing Skills

 Have your child write short letters or poems to send to loved ones for special occasions.
 Have them write thank you notes after receiving gifts.

-Keep in mind that improving writing skills is based on improving motor skills and strengthening the muscles needed for writing.
+Keep in mind that improving writing skills is based on improving motor skills and strengthening the hand muscles needed for writing.
 So, you can improve kids' writing skills with activities that aren't directly writing related.
 Have your child draw and color.
 Get them dot-to-dot, maze and simple puzzle books.
-Allow them to manipulate small items.
+Allow them to manipulate small items (although make sure to keep an eye on them because small items are choking hazards).
 Pegs boards and small lego blocks are great for this.